#1 It’s the least manly thing you’ll do all year

 #5 You can skip season 1 if you want

-While you’d figure missing a whole season worth 52 episodes would make an anime hard to understand, I actually found Pure to be really easy to get into.
+While you’d figure missing a whole season worth 52 episodes would make an anime hard to understand, I actually found Mermaid Melody to be really easy to get into.
 Getting a grip on what the characters are like doesn’t take too much time and it’s not often that the show calls back to moments or characters from the previous season without giving them some introduction.
 Sure, you miss out on some of the lore, but nothing I found so important that it made the story at hand hard to follow.

 In fact, I rather enjoyed that missing the first season meant I didn’t have to sit through a lot of introduction episodes for all the important characters.
 This might be strange praise to give, but for many anime fans there is a big difference between taking a chance on a show that is 39 episodes long and one that is 91 episodes.